New South Wales Teachers Federation: Establishment and the early years

 Throughout its history, Federation has campaigned long and hard on issues affecting public education, teachers' salaries and teachers' working conditions, those issues which are at the heart of teaching as a profession in New South Wales.

 The first Annual Conference of Federation in 1919 had listed as part of the agenda "inadequacy of teachers' salaries, understaffing of schools, unwieldiness of classes, insufficiency of accommodation, conducting of classes in sheds, corridors and unsuitable rooms to the detriment of the health of teachers and pupils".
 Other matters included "unhealthy congestion of school population in overgrown suburban schools, as against decentralisation into schools with a maximum enrolment of one thousand, the high percentage of unclassified and insufficiently trained teachers, inadequacy of supervision by heads of departments owing to class duties and absence of schools for the mentally disabled".
 Throughout this century, Federation has continued to campaign on these issues.

 In the years immediately following its establishment, Federation was concerned to increase its membership.
 In 1920 the membership of the Federation was 5,600 or 78% of the total membership of the Department of Education.
 In 1996 membership was about 64,000.
 This number included permanent full-time school, TAFE teachers, AMES teachers, part-time school, TAFE, AMES and casual teachers as well as those teachers in other associated groups.

 It was not until 1937 that the first organiser was appointed, following an Annual Conference decision of 1936 that stated "we are firmly of the opinion that, for a really effective increase in membership, it is necessary that some person be employed for the whole of their time organising the schools".
 More officers were progressively appointed.
 There were 43 full-time administrative officers in 1996, who serviced the needs of the membership, campaigned and recruited.

+In 1955 Doris Margaret Osborne pointed out that she had taken a higher position of deputy-headmistress at Fairfield Girls' High School but this was effectively a one way journey.
+She had a more senior position but women were not allowed to be in authority in a boys or mixed school.
+So if she wanted to return to her former school then she would need to take a demotion.